fpatrikhorvath/codegenerator-in-test-automation/README.md

 ## Installation

-1. Clone the repository
-2. (Generate the swagger codes, or just use the current one)
-3. Install the "Cucumber for Java" plugin
+1. Delete the swagger-generated folder and generate the code, (or skip and use the provided)
-4. Run the server/server.js
+2. Run the server/server.js
-5. Run the feature by pressing the run button (cli run later on)
+3. Run the feature by pressing the run button (cli run later on)

 ## Commands

-To generate swagger codes from swagger.json:
+Unix generate:

 ```
 $ make Makefile generate